yakworks/gorm-tools/docs/repository.md

 ```

 **Using custom MapBinder**
-By default all dao's use the default ```GormMapBinder``` for databinding.
-However when a dao is explicitely created for a domain class, and if required, a custom MapBinder implementation can be used to perform databinding as per the need.
+By default all Repositories use the default ```GormMapBinder``` for databinding.
+However when a Repository is explicitly
+created for a domain class, and if required, a custom MapBinder implementation can be used to perform databinding as per the need.

 ```groovy